Design and Operation of the PandaX-4T High Speed Ultra-high Purity Xenon Recuperation System: Operation results

 \subsection{Xenon filling process}

-The pipelines of the recuperation system are pumped vacuum initially.
-At xenon filling process, the xenon in the dark matter detector is filled into the recuperation system to about $2\times10^{5}$ Pa before starting the diaphragm compressor.
+The pipelines of the recuperation system are vacuum pumped initially.
+When filling, the xenon in the dark matter detector is filled into the recuperation system to about $2\times10^{5}$ Pa before starting the diaphragm compressor.

 The pressure in the dark matter detector and the recuperation system, as well as the circulation rate of the ethanol heating system are shown in figure ~\ref{fig:4:1}.
 At the initial step of the ethanol heating, the temperature of the stainless steel wall of the inner vessel of the detector is 178K, so faster ethanol circulation rate is needed to heat up the stainless steel wall first, then to evaporate the liquid xenon.
 The maximum ethanol circulation rate of 1.83 LPM is reached at the first 5 min, then the rate drops back and stabilizes at 0.6 LPM afterwards.
 The pressure in the detector increases slightly from $2.1\times10^{5}$ Pa to $2.22\times10^{5}$ Pa, and the pressure in the recuperation system increases from 0 Pa (vacuum) to $2.2\times10^{5}$ Pa when the vaporized xenon gas filled into it.
 According to the experimental data, The recuperation system including pipelines, low-pressure buffer of 500 L, high-pressure buffer of 5 L and the high-pressure bottle system of 5.12 $m^{3}$ is filled with xenon from the detector to $2.2\times10^{5}$ Pa in 0.5 h, corresponding to 61.3 kg xenon gas in total, which means the evaporation rate is 350.8 SLPM at xenon filling process.